Guide to safety & security

 Check the weather

-Get your Bike Set Up right
+Get your cycle set up right

-1. Adjust your Saddle height
+1. Adjust your saddle height

 2. Lateral position (distance from front to back)

 3. The height of your handlebars can also be tweaked.
 As a rough rule, high handlebars offer a comfortable position (like a Dutch bike).
 Lower handlebars will give you a more aerodynamic position (make sure you can still reach the brakes comfortably).
-Readdress the height of your handlebars as you go so you can benefit from listening to your body and making these adjustments until you are satisfied with the position.

-Bike Security
+Cycle Security

 Follow this advice to keep your bike secure at all times, whether at home or out and about:

-• If possible, keep your bike out of sight as best you can
+- If possible, keep your bike out of sight as best you can

-• If you have quick release wheels, use an additional lock or a quality security cable for the front wheel
+- If you have quick release wheels, use an additional lock or a quality security cable for the front wheel

-• When out and about, lock your bike in a busy, well-lit place, in view of people or CCTV cameras, if possible
+- When out and about, lock your bike in a busy, well-lit place, in view of people or CCTV cameras, if possible

-• Remove small parts and accessories, such as lights, pumps and water bottles, that cannot be readily secured
+- Remove small parts and accessories, such as lights, pumps and water bottles, that cannot be readily secured

 Familiarise yourself with the location of bike racks, alongside cycle routes and automated bike hire sites, in the city.